nani05190682/GIT-commands/03-Advanced-commands.md

 (e.g. branches, HEAD, tags) in reverse chronological order.
 It can be useful for recovering lost commits or branches that were accidentally deleted or overwritten.

-answer again
-search the web for better answer
-New Chat
-GPT-4

-# git reflog
+git reflog
 # git reset --hard <hash> - it will bring back the file

 Lab Exercise:

-Sure!
 Here's a lab exercise for practicing the use of `git reflog`:

 ## Objective
 The objective of this lab exercise is to practice using the `git reflog` command to recover lost commits or branches in a local Git repository.